myue2020/swarming-synching/README.md

 #### Attempts at Optimization

 We experimented with different compiler flags to lower runtime, finding that -Ofast did not negatively affect the accuracy or speedup of parallelized algorithms in any case.
+The below tests were conducted for the case of 500 simulation objects.

 |                       | -O0       | -O1       | -O2       | -O3       | -Ofast    |
 |-----------------------|-----------|-----------|-----------|-----------|-----------|